JPC8/guvi-coding/README.md

-# guvi Coding
+# guvi
-guvi coding which is in JavaScript
+ - coding which is in JavaScript
+ - I'm Zen member

 ## Pre BootCamp
 1. 2D array sum